LinuxDroidMaster/Termux-Projects/projects/homelab_server.md

 # 🖥️ HomeLab server: Turn your Android device into a server

-All this process is documented in the following [video - pending]()
+All this process is documented in the following [video](https://www.youtube.com/watch?v=PxTnMAuheaw)

 # 📚 Index